 CSPA 657.
-Financial Aids.
-(3).
-The philosophy, organization and practices of administering financial aids in higher education.
+Financial Aids and Placement Services in Higher Education.
+(4).
+The philosophy, organization and practices of the administration of student financial aids and placement services in institutions of higher education.

 CSPA 658.
 Organization and Administration of College Student Personnel Administration.
 (3).
 Seminar in the organizational and administrative practices of systems for providing student personnel services in higher education.